Malabar Gold & Diamonds Opens Its Centralized Base Of India Operations, Malabar National Hub (M-NH) In Mumbai

-28th September 2023: Malabar Gold & Diamonds, the 6th largest jewellery retailer globally with over 330 outlets across 11 countries, has launched Malabar National Hub (M-NH), its centralised base of India operations, at Andheri East in Mumbai.
-The state-of-the-art facility was inaugurated by Shri Devendra Fadnavis, Hon'ble Deputy Chief Minister of Maharashtra in the presence of Shri M.P Ahammed, Chairman, Malabar Group, Shri Vijay Darda, former Member of Parliament and Chairman, Lokmat Media Group, Shri K.P Abdul Salam, Vice Chairman, Malabar Group, Shri Asher O, MD – India Operations, Malabar Gold & Diamonds, Shri Shamlal Ahammed, MD – International Operations, Malabar Gold & Diamonds and other official dignitaries, management team members of Malabar Group and well-wishers.
-The brand plans to launch 40 new showrooms in India and 16 showrooms internationally as part of its ambitious expansion plan.
-Malabar Gold & Diamonds will be investing 120 million USD & generate 4,000 jobs in Maharashtra by 2025.
+Malabar Gold & Diamonds , the 6th largest jewellery retailer globally with over 330 outlets across 11 countries, has launched Malabar National Hub (M-NH), its centralised base of India operations, at Andheri East in Mumbai.
+The state-of-the-art facility was inaugurated by Shri Devendra Fadnavis, Hon'ble Deputy Chief Minister of Maharashtra in the presence of Shri M.P Ahammed, Chairman, Malabar Group, Shri Vijay Darda, former Member of Parliament and Chairman, Lokmat Media Group, Shri K.P Abdul Salam, Vice Chairman, Malabar Group, Shri Asher O, MD - India Operations, Malabar Gold & Diamonds, Group Executive Directors AK Nishad, KP Veerankutty, Mayinkutty, Abdul Majeed, AK Faisal, Abdulla, West Regional Head Fanzeem Ahammed, other official dignitaries, management team members of Malabar Group, industry partners, and well-wishers.

 Spread over 50,000 sq. ft., M-NH brings under one roof Malabar Gold & Diamonds' multiple operations such as retail, procurement and supply chain, e-commerce, digital gold, digital marketing, CRM, omnichannel operations, merchandising and bullion, corporate gifting and B2B divisions, human resources and legal.
 M-NH will usher in a new era of growth and catapult the brand to new heights by paving the way for Malabar Gold & Diamonds to achieve its business goals.
 The company has deployed more than 450 employees to run the operations at M-NH.